jtagaca/GetToKnowMeMoreApp/README.md

 ## Context

 Alan AI is used in this project to answer questions about myself.
 This is done by including pre-programmed responses to various topics.
-Furthermore, once the AI sends the current question it believes the user has asked, it opens a modal help as a visual aid to help the user understand the answer provided by the AI.
+Furthermore, once the AI sends the current question it believes the user has asked, it opens a modal to help as a visual aid to help the user understand the answer provided by the AI.
 This project uses React for the front end and GitHub pages to deploy the app.

 ## Test the site?